VictoryEjech/Student-Score-Prediction-Using-Swarm-Intelligence/README.md

 # Student Score Prediction Using Swarm Intelligence
 NAME: EJECHI CHUKWUBUIKEM VICTORY  MATNO: ENG2308246  DEPT:  CIVIL ENGINEERING COURSE: SCHOOL: UNIVERSITY OF DELTA, AGBOR, DELTA STATE, NIGERIA  GEE307	Introduction to Artificial Intelligence, Machine Learning and Convergent Technologies

+# About the system
+This system assists teachers in pinpointing areas for development, customizing educational opportunities, and offering focused assistance to pupils who are having difficulty.

 # Run the Program via batch
 How to Run the Complete System
 Step 1: Install All Required Packages